 Instructions

-- In a bowl, mix butter and 1st portion of sugar
+- In a separate bowl, combine butter and the first portion of sugar.

-- Gently fold the two mixtures together until well combined
+- Carefully fold the two mixtures together until they are well combined.

-- Line your pan with baking paper at the bottom and grease the sides using butter
+- Prepare your pan by lining the bottom with baking paper and greasing the sides with butter.

-- Pour batter into pan (I wouldn’t advise using a springform pan, but if you must, make sure to carefully wrap the bottom with aluminium so that the water doesn’t come in)
+- Pour the batter into the prepared pan.
+(Avoid using a springform pan, but if it’s necessary, wrap the bottom securely with aluminum to prevent water seepage.)

-- Prepare a water bath by filling a larger pan with hot water about 1/3 of the volume then place the cheesecake pan inside and transfer to the oven
+- Arrange a water bath by filling a larger pan with hot water, about a third of the volume.
+Place the cheesecake pan inside this water bath and transfer both to the oven.

 This recipe was very easy to follow and the results are picture perfect!
 Loved how simple the recipe was compared to other jiggly cheesecake recipes.
 Really easy to make if you follow the recipe.
 I had one issue I’m not sure how to fix, after I take the cake out of the oven and let it sit for about 30-40 minutes it starts to shrink/deflate and I’m not sure why.
 Other than that this recipe is one of my favorites!